initinfosec/joplin-debian/README.md

 UNOFFICIAL joplin debian port - currently built for x64 debian-based distros

 03 Mar 2020 - The official dev of joplin has stated they currently will not support anything outside of the official AppImage format, but has given me the go-ahead to start a debian port/build.
+All credit for the Joplin App goes to [Laurent Cozic](https://github.com/laurent22) and the rest of the team of Joplin contributors and developers.

 Caveat emptor: As such, this package is unsupported in this format by the developer.
 I have done what I can to test the builds I release.
 If you think there is an issue specific to the .deb build, please let me know.
-Otherwise, I will support where I can, but make no garuntees.
+Otherwise, I will support where I can, but make no guarantees.

 To install the debian port of Joplin, until it's in official repos for debian-distros, please do the following:

 <code>wget https://github.com/initinfosec/joplin-debian/raw/master/joplin.deb && sudo dpkg -i joplin.deb</code>

-Please reference the official joplin repo for more info
+Please reference the official [Joplin website](https://joplinapp.org/) and [git repo](https://github.com/laurent22/joplin) for more info about Joplin.

+## What is Joplin?

+Joplin is a free, open source note taking and to-do application, which can handle a large number of notes organised into notebooks.
+The notes are searchable, can be copied, tagged and modified either from the applications directly or from your own text editor.
+The notes are in Markdown format.

-## Rationale
+### Debian Port Rationale

 TL;DR - the official package format for Joplin is currently incompatible with Debian-based distros due to the way Debian expects to see permissions on a single file used by electron.
 The current app package didn't allow for a clean fix, so I have ported the official source to a .deb.